jozhao/wordpress_to_drupal_migrate/README.md

 This project provides an example on how to migrate custom content types contents, fields and vocabularies from Wordpress to Drupal (7.x).

+A drush command can also be used for creating the migration instance.
+Please check migrate_govcms.drush.inc file for details.

 ##Installation
 Just download and activate this module ("migrate_govcms") as normal.